-For real estate that has already gone back to bank owned, you typically will want it off your hands as quickly as possible.
-In any case, you'll still want to consider three angles for looking at the value of the subject property:
+For a house that has already gone back to REO, you typically will want to get rid of it quickly.
+Regardless, you'll still want to consider three ways of determining the value of the real estate at hand:

 Again, we understand your urgency and the specific circumstances of a bank owned property, as well as the specific data you'll need - competing listings, market trends, and the like.
 You can count on WalshStreet Appraisals to handle the task of your bank owned property professionally and efficiently.
 Contact us today.

 - As Repaired.
 Value with the work necessary to make the property marketable at full market value - appropriate with other properties in the area

 - As-is.
 The value of the property without any work done to it

 - Quick sale.
 With minimal investment in repairs - to get rid of the home quickly, most likely to someone inclined to finish the job themselves